Candida

 taking steroid creams aimed at calming the inflammation,

-is taking antibiotics aimed at tackling the bacteria.
+example is taking antibiotics aimed at tackling the

-which is necessary for protecting human body from
+bacteria, which are necessary for protecting human body

 aggravation are left untreated, it can often pave the